What is divestment?

 Nowhere was it more powerful than in the case of South African apartheid, where an international divestment effort played a major role in breaking the back of the regime and ending racial segregation.
 By the mid 1980s a movement initiated by students saw 155 campuses, 26 state governments, 22 counties, and 90 cities divest from companies doing business in South Africa.
 This, alongside the struggles of people within South Africa, played a key role in stigmatising apartheid and the government on the world stage, and ultimately led to legislative change.
 Archbishop Desmond Tutu, one of the most revered figures of South Africa’s anti-apartheid struggle, has since expressed his support for fossil fuel divestment.

 Globally, the divestment movement is having a significant impact on the clout of the fossil fuel industry.
-The number of institutional investors committed to divest rose from 180 in 2014 to more than 1,100 in 2019.
-As a result, Royal Dutch Shell listed divestment campaigns as a material risk in its 2019 annual report, and Bob Dudley, the former CEO of oil giant BP, said in 2018 that activists’ efforts could “threaten energy security and the global economy”.
+The number of institutional investors committed to divest has risen from 180 in 2014 to more than 1,500 in 2021.
+As a result of campaigners’ efforts, Royal Dutch Shell listed divestment campaigns as a material risk in its 2019 annual report, and Bob Dudley, the former CEO of oil giant BP, said in 2018 that activists’ efforts could “threaten energy security and the global economy”.

 We are calling on institutions like councils, universities, faith groups, charities and more to: